Wall Street erases a big early loss as Nvidia and bitcoin swing

 Fed officials have pointed to the U.S. government’s shutdown, which delayed the release of updates on the job market and other signals about the economy.
 With less information and less certainty about how things are going, some Fed officials have said it may be better just to wait in December to get more clarity.

 Bitcoin is one of the investments that can get a boost from lower interest rates.
-It briefly fell below $95,000 in the morning, back to where it was in May, before climbing back to $97,000.
+It briefly fell below $95,000 in the morning, back to where it was in May, before climbing back above $95,000.
 It had been near $125,000 only in October.

 In stock markets abroad, indexes tumbled across Europe and Asia.
 South Korea’s Kospi fell 3.8%, and London's FTSE 100 dropped 1.1% for two of the larger drops.